-It may also be useful for a referral to include a statement clarifying whether it is for group or individual sessions.
+It may be useful for a referral to include a statement indicating whether group sessions could be considered.

-A referral should include all of the above details, to assist with any auditing undertaken by the Department of Health.
+A referral should include all of the above details, to assist with any auditing undertaken by the Department of Health and Aged Care.
 Where appropriate, and with the patient's agreement, the GP can also attach a copy of the mental health treatment plan to the referral.